musashi-13/donkey-cards/README.md

 - [X] Create lobby UI
 - [X] Create Room UI
 - [X] Routing for rooms
-- [X] COnnecting to donkey-cards-server
+- [X] Connecting to donkey-cards-server
 - [X] Create, Join and Start games in Rooms between clients and server
 - [X] Use API to produce deckId for the room and distribute cards to players in the room on the server side
 - [ ] Recieve and display cards on the client